Daniel-Foyt-UCSF-Berkeley/dcyto/README.md

 # dcyto

-dcyto is a tool to segment and analyse images of cells to produce flow like data.
+dcyto is a tool to segment and analyse images of cells to produce flow cytometry like data.

 dcyto was writen by Daniel Foyt.
-To learn more about the modivation for this tool, read the paper [here](https://huanglab.ucsf.edu/publications).
+To learn more about the modivation for this tool, look out for our preprint [here](https://huanglab.ucsf.edu/publications).

 # Installation